Lions de Genève

 The Lions de Genève are a professional basketball club based in the city of Geneva, Switzerland.
 The Lions currently play in the Swiss top-tier Swiss Basketball League (SBL).
 The team is based in the 2,000 capacity Pavillon des Sports.
+The women's team plays in the Swiss NLB Women league, the second-tier of women's professional basketball in Switzerland.

 History

 Founded as the Genève Devils in the summer of 2000, the club rebranded itself as Les Lions de Genève in 2010 after merging with Meyrin Grand-Saconnex.